brycewoodland/Famfolio/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

+## Team Collaboration

+## My Contribution

+## Contact

+If you have any questions or concerns:

+Email: woo17047@byui.edu

+Bryce Woodland